MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Methodology

 \subsection{Mobility as the Backbone}

-Geographic location serves as a precise anchor for aligning multimodal data.
-Prior region embedding methods \cite{wu2024torchspatial, klemmer2025satclip} often rely on coordinates to fuse different modalities, but this limits the inclusion of network-based signals.
-Human activity frequently spans geographic boundaries via transport or digital networks, and mobility data—represented as links in a spatial graph—captures these non-local patterns.
-We propose to use the mobility graph as a backbone for multimodal fusion in geospatial representation learning.
+Geographic location provides a precise anchor for aligning multimodal data.
+Prior region embedding methods \citep{wu2024torchspatial, klemmer2025satclip} often fuse modalities via coordinates, focusing solely on imagery, which limits the incorporation of relational signals.
+Human activity routinely spans geographic boundaries via transport or digital networks, and mobility data—represented as links in a spatial graph—captures these non-local patterns.
+We propose a mobility graph as the backbone for multimodal fusion and alignment in geospatial representation learning.

 \paragraph{Tokenizing Locations for Graph.} Raw spatial interactions are sparse and misaligned in time and space, making coordinate-based graphs too fragmented to reflect major flows.
-Inspired by Vision Transformers (ViT) \cite{khan2022transformers}, which partition images into patches, we grid geographic space and build graphs at the cell level.
-We adopt the H3 grid \cite{h3_uber}, which minimizes distortion compared to Geohash and Google S2 \cite{bohui2024comparative}, offering balanced global coverage.
-At level 6 ($\sim$36 km² per cell), we construct a nationwide mobility graph from real-world transaction data as presented in the “Graph Construction” section in Figure \ref{model} .
-This large-scale network captures human movement patterns and serves as the backbone for multimodal alignment and representation learning.
+Inspired by Vision Transformers (ViT) \citep{khan2022transformers}, which partition images into patches, we grid geographic space and build graphs at the cell level.
+We adopt the H3 grid \citep{h3_uber}, which minimizes distortion compared to Geohash and Google S2 \citep{bohui2024comparative}, offering balanced global coverage.
+At level 6 ($\sim$36 km² per cell), we construct a nationwide mobility graph from real-world transaction data as presented in the “Graph Construction” section in Figure~\ref{model}.

-\paragraph{Pre-encoding.} We utilize LINE (Large-scale Information Network Embedding) \cite{tang2015line} to preprocess the full mobility graph and generate 128-dimensional embeddings for each H3 grid cell.
-Based on empirical evaluation, we select LINE embeddings with second-order proximity, which offer superior performance.
-When paired with the graph sampling strategy described below, this approach effectively preserves the information from the full mobility graph with minimal computational effort.
+\paragraph{Pre-encoding.} We utilize LINE (Large-scale Information Network Embedding) \citep{tang2015line} to preprocess the full mobility graph and generate 128-dimensional embeddings for each H3 cell.
+We select LINE embeddings with second-order proximity due to their superior performance in empirical evaluation.
+Paired with the graph sampling strategy described below, this approach effectively preserves full-graph information with minimal computation.

-\paragraph{Graph-based mobility encoder.} Graph Neural Networks (GNNs) have proven to be effective frameworks for capturing relationships between nodes, taking into account high-order dependencies.
-GNNs operate through a message-passing mechanism, where each node updates its representation by aggregating information from its neighboring nodes.
+\paragraph{Graph-based mobility encoder.} Graph Neural Networks (GNNs) have proven to be effective for capturing relationships between nodes, taking into account high-order dependencies.
+GNNs operate through a message-passing mechanism, where each node updates its representation by aggregating information from its neighbors.
 To encode a graph $\mathcal{G}$ using $L$ layers of GNNs, the $l^{th}$ layer embedding of a node $i$ is computed as follows: